oracle-livelabs/apex/event-mangement/5-chat-bot/5-chat-bot.md

 1. From the top-right corner, click **Edit Page 3**.

     >Note: Page number may vary depending on your application.
-Open your faceted search search page.
+Open your faceted search page.

     !["Click App Builder"](images/edit-page3.png "")

-2. Navigate to **EVENT_ASSISTANT** button and select **Event Assistant** Triggered Actions and update the following:
+2. Navigate to the **EVENT_ASSISTANT** button, select the **Event Assistant** triggered action, and update the following:

     - Generative AI > Agent: **Event AI Configuration**